ptcrealitylab/vuforia-spatial-toolbox-ios/README.md

 - paste the Vuforia.framework file from the `build` directory of the download, into the `~/Documents/vuforia-spatial-toolbox/vuforia-spatial-toolbox-ios` directory

-9) Get the VuforiaKey.h file from Ben or Valentin, or download a license key from http://developer.vuforia.com.
+9) Get a license key from http://developer.vuforia.com.

-- paste VuforiaKey.h into the `~/Documents/vuforia-spatial-toolbox/vuforia-spatial-toolbox-ios/Vuforia Spatial Toolbox` directory
+Create a vuforiaKey.h fiel:

 It should look like: